DevsparZeroGitHubUser/hello-world/README.md

 public void scanLandmarkInformation(JSONObject landmarkScores);
 ```
 <b>Description:</b>
-Callback function that provides the Landmark Scores of the ID Cards.
+Callback function that provides the Landmark Scores (in form of JSON data object) of the ID Cards.
 Used to determine the legitimacy of the ID Card.<br>
 <b>Parameters:</b>
 * landmarkScores : The landmark scores for each field that is captured by the ID Scanner.
 For full sample of `LandmarkResults` refer to below (Please note only applicable for MyKad Scanning).